1998 FIFA World Cup qualification (UEFA)

 Listed below are the dates and results for the 1998 FIFA World Cup qualification rounds for the European zone (UEFA).

 A total of 50 UEFA teams entered the competition; Andorra, which joined FIFA and UEFA in November 1996 while the qualifiers were underway, could not enter.
 The European zone was allocated 15 places (out of 32) in the final tournament.
 France, the hosts, qualified automatically, leaving 14 spots open for competition between 49 teams.

 The 49 teams were divided into nine groups, four groups of six teams and five groups of five teams.
 The teams would play against each other on a home-and-away basis.
 The group winners would qualify.
 The runners-up would be ranked according to their records against the 1st, 3rd and 4th-placed team in their groups, and the team with the best record would also qualify.
 The other runners-up would advance to the UEFA Play-offs.

 In the play-offs, the 8 teams were paired up to play knockout matches on a home-and-away basis.
 The winners would qualify.

 First round

 First round was group play.
 The draw was made on 12 December 1995, and was based on the November 1995 FIFA World Rankings.

 Seeding

 The teams were divided into five pools as shown in table below (November 1995 rankings shown in brackets).
-Teams in bold eventually qualified for the final tournament, teams in bold italic qualified for the final tournament through the play-offs, and teams in italic participated in the play-offs but did not qualify for the final tournament.